impressivemachines/ImpressiveAI/README.md

 The eventual goal of this library is to create a self-contained set of tools for iamge, video and audio recognition, using machine learning.

-The "Core" oart of the library is a set of tools for linear algebra, numerical computation, and nonlinear optimization.
-This is currently stable.
+For the moment you can ignore anything that is outside of Core.
+This central part of the library is quite stable and provides a set of tools for linear algebra, numerical computation, and nonlinear optimization.
 Other parts of the library are actively under development and may be eventually added to this repository.

 ## Core
 Core provides many common tools for linear algebra and statistics and is built on very flexible matrix and vector objects.
 The features include: